bakaphp/kanvas-doc/companies.md

 ## Update Company

 The updateCompany method is used to update a company.
-It receives a [CompanyInput interface](https://github.com/bakaphp/kanvas-core-js/blob/main/src/types/companies.ts#L20C24-L20C24) and the id of the company.
+It recievess a [CompanyInput interface](https://github.com/bakaphp/kanvas-core-js/blob/main/src/types/companies.ts#L20C24-L20C24) and the id of the company.
 It returns a [CompanyInterface interface](https://github.com/bakaphp/kanvas-core-js/blob/main/src/types/companies.ts#L3).

 ```js
 Kanvas.companies.updateCompany(id: string,companyInput: CompanyInput): CompanyInterface